Rafal-G/constraint-list-builder/README.md

 https://journal.artfuldev.com - for their article on setting up unit tests https://journal.artfuldev.com/unit-testing-node-applications-with-typescript-using-mocha-and-chai-384ef05f32b2

 # Todo
-- Need to still do a writeup on what this is for.
+- Need to do a writeup on what this is for.
 - More unit test.
-- Make example better.
 - FIX BUG WHERE if first node being added doesn't have a correct id.